Mod-Bucket/EasterFest/README.txt

 - wedding stuff for Leoporids.

 ==========

+Version 1.5.1
+	* Fixed some treasure file errors.
+	* Fixed an error in the Veil patches.
+	* Changed Cornucopia.treasure to a patch file.
+	To Do: Gate patches behind file checks.

 Version 1.5.09
 	* gave leoporid wedding dresses fixes so that there are no bare knees when sitting.